TWJubb/pixelSNAIL-Keras/README.md

 Experiments with pixelCNN family of generative models; including a Keras implementation of the original pixelSNAIL code (which was previously TensorFlow 1.0.

+`/pixelsnail_tf1` : Refactored version of the original pixelSNAIL code, for a single GPU and working (but difficult to read and debug)

+`/pixelsnail_keras` : Ported the original version into Keras; instability in code remains an issue.

 ## Installing